jlendle11/comic-app/README.md

 ## Major problems & solutions
 -Need to fix how app looks on mobile
 -Marvel API is a bit slow when it comes to displaying fetched data.
-Not much I can do on my end
+Not much I can do on my end.

 ## MVP
--User is able to type in a year and app wil display comic series that were released in that year
+-User is able to type in a year and app will display comic series that released that year